 What are the characteristics of viognier wine?

 Viognier wine is made from the Viognier grape, which is a white grape variety.
 The grape is native to the northern Rhône Valley in France.
-The name “Viognier” is thought to be derived from the French word for “violet”, which is the color of the grape’s skin.
+The name of the wine grape “Viognier” is thought to be derived from the French word for “violet”, which is the color of the grape’s skin.

 The thick skinned viognier grapes are notoriously difficult to grow, and they are often affected by powdery mildew and other diseases.
 As a result, Viognier wines are not as widely available as some other types of wine.